-Everyone, including people with disabilities, who applies for admission to UT Southwestern Medical School must be able to perform specific essential functions, the basic activities needed to complete the generalist medical school curriculum.
-No applicant who can perform the medical school’s essential functions – either with or without reasonable accommodations – will be denied consideration for admission.
+Everyone who applies for admission to UT Southwestern Medical School must be able to perform specific essential functions, the basic activities needed to complete the generalist medical school curriculum.
+All applicants who can perform the medical school’s essential functions, with or without reasonable accommodations, will be considered for admission.

 A candidate for the M.D. degree must be able to perform these essential functions:

 Candidates must be able to accurately observe demonstrations and patients close up and at a distance, to learn skills and to gather patient data (e.g., observe a patient’s gait, appearance, posture, etc.).
 They must also possess functional use of the sense of vision and somatic sensation.
 The sense of smell also enhances observation.

 Candidates must be able to communicate orally and in writing with patients and members of the health care team.
 Candidates also must be able to read and comprehend written material.

 Candidates must have sufficient motor function to obtain data from patients using tactile, auditory, and visual maneuvers.
 They must be able to execute motor movements to provide the general care and emergency treatment reasonably required of physicians.

 Intellectual and Cognitive Abilities